richik-dey/multilingual-emotion-sentiment-analysis/README.md

 # Multilingual Emotion-Aware Sentiment Intelligence System for Temporal Analysis of Public Discourse

-This project presents a multilingual emotion-aware sentiment intelligence system for analyzing public discourse related to the Russia–Ukraine conflict across different temporal phases.
+This project presents a multilingual emotion-aware sentiment intelligence system for analyzing public discourse related to the Russia-Ukraine conflict across different temporal phases.
 The system integrates sentiment classification, emotion detection, and engagement analysis to understand how public opinion evolves over time.

 ## Project Overview